khusika/FeelIt/exampleSite/content/posts/theme-documentation-basics/index.fr.md

 title = "My New Hugo Site"

 # Change the default theme to be use when building the site with Hugo
-theme = "LoveIt"
+theme = "FeelIt"

 [params]
-  # LoveIt theme version
+  # FeelIt theme version
   version = "0.2.X"

 [menu]